pyimgui/pyimgui/README.md

 `imgui` in the *development/editable* mode.
 Then you can run some examples found in the `doc/examples` directory in order to verify if project is working.

-For building ducumentation and running tests you will need some additional requirements from `doc/requirements-test.txt`.
+For building documentation and running tests you will need some additional requirements from `doc/requirements-test.txt`.

 You can run tests with: